hidelab/CPPCxN/README.md

 Additional tools that provide flexibility to PCxN.

 ### P-combiner
-This tool allows the combination of 2 or more PCxN output matrices into one.
+This tool allows the combination of *2+* PCxN output matrices into one.
 The combination requires both output matrices to be calculated beforehand.
 Adjusted p-values are re-calculated and duplicates are removed (check **Concatenate matrices** section above).

+Due to the simplicity and low resource requirements, this script can be run both locally(`P-combiner_local.R`) and on sharc (`P-combiner_sharc.R`).
+The latter should only be used in extreme cases where a large number of matrices needs to be combined or the matrices themselves are very large in size.

 ### P-adder
 This tool takes a PcxN output matrix as a base and runs/adds the results of a different set of genesets (much like running a new PCxN without the pairs that have already been calculated).
 Checks that same named genesets have an identical gene member list.
 The tools requires only the base matrix to be pre-calculated and calculates only the necessary pairs (the ones that don't already exist in the base matrix).